BOHUYESHAN-APB/N-T-AI/README.md

 *   **Vision Capabilities**:
     *   **Direct Input**: Support for multimodal interactions using GPT-4o, Claude 3.5 Sonnet, Qwen-VL, etc.
     *   **Vision Fallback Agent**: Automatically delegates image understanding to a specialized Vision Agent if the primary model lacks vision support.
+*   **Meme Service**: The AI can proactively send memes based on conversation context to enhance engagement (migrated to Python backend for advanced semantic matching).

 ### 2. Autonomous Agent System (ReAct)
 *   **Web Search & Browsing**: The system can autonomously search the web (DuckDuckGo, Bing, Baidu) and visit webpages to answer complex questions.